Calendula

 Native To

-Uncertain but possibly North Africa, Southern Europe and/or the Mediterranean
+Uncertain but possibly North Africa, Southern Europe and/or the Mediterranean.

 Botanical Description

-Where It Grows
+Where She Grows

 Happy in most gardens, veg patches, fields.